asmateus/chatbot/README.md

 `query` is a package in charge of spawning background workers that listen to the RabbitMQ server, retreive data from external APIs and post them back to the server.
 Bots are implemented using **pika**, a lightweight manager for RabbitMQ, and **requests** for API information retrieval.

 Currently the project is simple enough for a SQLite database.
-Secret stuff like the `DJANGO_SECRET_KEY` should be placed in a separated file at `/opt/chatbot/configs.json` or at `<project-root>/chatbot/config/`, prefer the first.
-To test the project easily, the `setup` script will place a dummy configuration file at the second location if none is found.
+Secret stuff like the `DJANGO_SECRET_KEY` should be placed in a separated file at `~/.chatbot/configs.json`.
+To test the project easily, the `setup` script will autogenerate a configuration file for you.

 ## Installation
 The project requires the following Python packages to be installed (Python 3):